hmblair/bioeq/README.md

 # Usage

-A `Polymer` is a class which contains the coordinates and edges of a molecule or a set of molecules,as well as information on which chain and residue each molecule belongs to.
+A `Polymer` is a class which contains the coordinates and edges of a molecule or a set of molecules, as well as information on which chain and residue each molecule belongs to.
 The `PolymerDataset` will load `Polymer`s from a valid `.nc` file that was created with `create_structure_dataset`.
 It will also load any other features specified at instantiation.
 ```
 from bioeq.polymer import PolymerDataset